BuvinJT/distbuilder/docs/ConfigClasses.md

 function bodies.

 A large number of abstract, static "helper" functions have been provided which you may use to build your logic.
-Otherwise, you may certainly just add QScript snippets directly in the raw.
+Otherwise, you may certainly just add Qt Script snippets directly in the raw.
+See [Installer Scripting](LowLeveel.md#installer-scripting).

-Along with being able to add your own custom functions to use as "helpers"
+The `virtualArgs` attribute is a dictionary, containing key/values which allows for hard coding [Standard Installer Arguments](LowLeveel.md#standard-installer-arguments) into the installer, which are typically passed at runtime via the command line.

 Constructor: